PhoenixTales/phoenix-docs/story/factions/guilds-join-conditions.md

 > There are 12 different groups to join and each of them has got its own goals and point of view. - Mike Hoge, desslock.gamespot.com 06/1998

-The 12 groups written of here are the eight guilds above + the four *higher guilds*: The Secret Thieves, the Barons, the Gurus and the Demon Summoner.
+The 12 groups written of here are the eight guilds above + the four *higher guilds*:

+* Secret Thieves
+* Barons
+* Gurus &
+* Demon Summoner

 The old idea of "13" guilds are just the above + the rangers.
 Diggers, Scrapers and Peasants are not counted here, as they are "internal guilds", with whom it would have been 15-16 guilds and when the half-orcs are counted too, 16-17.